jfald/CA-APM-Transaction-DB-Querying/README.md

 ## APM version
 This is known to work with CA APM 9.7 and 10.x
 For some reason the order of elements in XML changed in CA APM 9.7.
 I updated the code to take the new output so this will not work with versions previous to 9.7.
-This shouldn't be a problem as 9.7 and previous releases are not supported anymore.
+This shouldn't be a problem as version prior to 9.7 are not supported by CA anymore.

 ## Limitations
 There is more information than just the errors in the transaction DB.
 This just extracts error information.